JStateson/MacroViewer/README.md

 The tar has a sample macro html, five supplemental macro txt's and a sample signatures.
 You may copy any of the sample macros into your own macros.

 Images that are not URLs must be uploaded to your HP photo album and urls are cleaned of tracking info.

+You can create macros, signatures, and hyperlinks, assemble images, search extensively thorough the macro collection and easily paste replies to users from the collection.